 Maria Rivans is a contemporary British artist, known for her scrapbook-style collages.
-A mash-up of Surrealism meets Pop-Art, Rivans’s work is often culled from her huge collection of vintage paraphernalia.
+A mash-up of Surrealism meets Pop-Art, Rivans’s wall art is often culled from her huge collection of vintage paraphernalia.

 Rivans grew up in Essex and spent her childhood drawing and doodling.
 She studied 3D design at the University of Brighton and set up her own workshop designing jewellery before developing the complex, colourful and beautiful collages for which she is best known.